 We will notify you of any changes to this privacy notice

-This privacy notice was last updated 1 April 2019.
+This privacy notice was last updated on 1 April 2019.
 If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current data protection legislation.
 Any queries relating to this privacy note please contact the Data Protection Officer.

 How will we use your personal data?